jaideep-siva/Literature-based-chatbot/README.md

 ## Evaluation

-This section details the methods and criteria used to evaluate the chatbot's performance, with a particular focus on its ability to understand and respond to complex queries about relation extraction and perplexity.
+This section details the methods and criteria used to evaluate the chatbot's performance, with a particular focus on its ability to understand and respond to complex queries about relation extraction and perplexity which are methods specific to the documents provided.

 ### Handling Out-of-Document Questions